 Velocity 2 is located in Penrhyn Slate Quarry, in Snowdonia National Park.
 You can easily get there by car or arrange transportation from Betws-y-coed visitor centre.

-It is a popular activity so the best way to make sure you can get to do it is by booking online on their official website.
+It is a popular activity so the best way to make sure you can get to do it is by booking online in advance.
 If you want to wait and make sure the weather is nice, you can also book it in any of the visitor centres in Wales.
-Tickets start at £65.

 When you get to ZipWorld, the team will give you the equipment you need to put on (jumpsuit and helmet).
 After that, they will make sure your harness is securely placed and give you a few safety guidelines.
 You will then head to a mini zipline (not that mini but quite short compared to the big one) so you can get a feel of what’s coming for you!